ltran17/nbdev_tutorial/README.md

-A couple of special replies:
+There are a couple of Easter eggs in this function.

 ```python
 say_hello('Jimmy McGill')